codePrincess/resizingService/README.md

 You have three options how you want to deploy the service.
 The easiest way is to press the button above.
 The other two options need a bit more knowledge of Azure CLI or PowerShell - so chose the weapon you feel most comfortable with.

 ### Option 1: The easy cake
-Just click the "Deploy to Azure Button".
+Just click the "Deploy to Azure" button.

 ### Option 2: Use Azure CLI to deploy the ARM template